Oldman10000/happy_dogs_home/README.md

       <script data-id="04154570515466811">new CoolorsPaletteWidget("04154570515466811", ["386641","6a994e","a7c957","f2e8cf","bc4749"]); </script>

 My chosen font is Yusei Magic for the headings and Lato for the paragraphs.
 These are both taken from the google fonts collection.
 Yusei Magic has a handwritten feel and gives the viewer a friendly and homely impression.
 Lato pairs well with Yusei Magic, is easy to read and is a commonly used font online for larger of text for this reason.

+# Problems overcome

+I had difficulties changing the colour of the navbar text elements on my style.css file.
+In the end I added inline CSS to the index.html file to override the Bootstrap navbar-dark stylings.